devadathanmb/Find-your-vaccine/readme.md

 Find your vaccine!
 ---
-A basic vaccine slot finder web app made using node js and express js at thebackend and uses Co-Win public API to fetch data.
+A basic vaccine slot finder web app made using node js and express js at the backend and uses Co-Win public API to fetch data.

 Requirements
 ---